Skip to main content

 How to create Messages in Screeb : A Step-by-Step Guide

-Updated over a week ago
+Updated over a month ago

 The Messages feature in Screeb enables you to create and deploy engaging, targeted messages to guide, inform, or onboard users.
-Whether you want to announce new features, give onboarding tips, or boost user engagement, Screeb provides a range of customizable options.
+Whether you want to announce new features, give onboarding tips, or boost user engagement, Screeb provides a range of customisable options.

 Follow this step-by-step guide to create and configure your messages effectively.